We’ve set the clocks back. Now it’s time to set our sprinklers back.

 - Sprinklers sending water to the sidewalk or side of the house

-Sun Power Lawn Care is currently offering a $20 discount on irrigation check services – enter your email below and we’ll be in touch to set up your discounted appointment shortly.
+Sun Power Lawn Care is currently offering a $20 discount on our professional irrigation check services for subscribers to our free monthly newsletter.
+Enter your email below and we’ll be in touch to set up your discounted appointment shortly.